Schema.org markup for AI citations: what actually matters in 2026

 The honest state of schema for AI in 2026

-2. Bing and Google Search both say schema still helps generally.
-Bing confirmed in March 2025 that schema markup helps its LLMs understand content for Copilot, and the Google Search team separately acknowledged in April 2025 that structured data "gives an advantage in search results."
+Two facts set the frame.
+First, Google says no special schema is needed for AI Overviews — its public documentation states "there's no special schema.org structured data that you need to add" for AI Overviews or AI Mode.
+Second, Bing and Google Search both say schema still helps generally.
+Bing confirmed in 2025 that structured data helps its LLMs understand content for Copilot, and the Google Search team separately acknowledged that structured data "gives an advantage in search results."

 What the evidence actually shows